-- (1) Students who present the equivalent of a BSc General or other undergraduate degree from another institution may complete a BSc General degree, as a second degree, from this Faculty provided the major in the second degree is not the same as either the major or minor in the first degree.
+(1) Students who present the equivalent of a BSc General or other undergraduate degree from another institution may complete a BSc General degree, as a second degree, from this Faculty provided the major in the second degree is not the same as either the major or minor in the first degree.
 The only exception is that students who wish to upgrade their previous minor to be the major in their second degree may do so.
 However, their original minor must have been in Science and the new minor cannot overlap either the major or minor of their previous degree.
-Students must declare a major and minor on application to the program. - (2) Students who present the equivalent of a BSc Honors or Specialization degree from another institution may complete a second BSc Honors or Specialization degree, in a different discipline, from this Faculty. - (3) Satisfactorily complete a minimum of an additional ★60 while registered at the University of Alberta with at least ★30 while registered in the Faculty of Science second degree program. - (4) For students completing a BSc General After degree, at least 18 senior units in the student's major and at least 12 senior units in the student's chosen minor must be completed while registered in the After Degree program in the Faculty of Science at the University of Alberta. - (5) In the BSc Specialization or Honors After Degree, at least 24 senior units of the course requirements in the subject discipline of the degree must be completed while registered in the After Degree program in the Faculty of Science at the University of Alberta. - (6) Satisfy all admission requirements (see §15.15), as well as program, academic standing, and graduation requirements of the particular degree program (See §193.1.1 for Honors, §193.1.2 for Specialization, and §193.1.3 for General Program.) - (7) Admission to a Specialization program and an Honors program requires approval of the appropriate Department and the Faculty Office.
+Students must declare a major and minor on application to the program.

+- (2) Students who present the equivalent of a BSc Honors or Specialization degree from another institution may complete a second BSc Honors or Specialization degree, in a different discipline, from this Faculty. - (3) Satisfactorily complete a minimum of an additional ★60 while registered at the University of Alberta with at least ★30 while registered in the Faculty of Science second degree program. - (4) For students completing a BSc General After degree, at least 18 senior units in the student's major and at least 12 senior units in the student's chosen minor must be completed while registered in the After Degree program in the Faculty of Science at the University of Alberta. - (5) In the BSc Specialization or Honors After Degree, at least 24 senior units of the course requirements in the subject discipline of the degree must be completed while registered in the After Degree program in the Faculty of Science at the University of Alberta. - (6) Students in a second degree program must maintain satisfactory standing in each Fall/Winter.
+Such students in a second degree program who do not maintain satisfactory standing will be required to withdraw and will not be eligible for Academic Warning or Probation. - (7) Satisfy all admission requirements (see §15.15), as well as program, academic standing, and graduation requirements of the particular degree program (See §193.1.1 for Honors, §193.1.2 for Specialization, and §193.1.3 for General Program.) - (8) Admission to a Specialization program and an Honors program requires approval of the appropriate Department and the Faculty Office.
 The specific course requirements for a degree program are determined, at the time of admission, by the appropriate Department (for Specialization and Honors) and the Faculty Office.
 For further information, consult the Faculty of Science Student Services Office.